Students are required to be thoroughly familiar with the policies stated below.

 All students who attain a semester average of 3.50 or higher in a program of four or more courses taken on an A-E graded basis are placed on the Dean’s List for that semester.
 Students with three courses taken on an A-E graded basis and one pass/fail course are not eligible for the Dean’s List.

-1) The requirements for election to membership shall be a grade point average of 3.3 and Honors or Pass in all required Winter Study Projects.
+- The requirements for election to membership shall include the completion of all required Winter Study Projects.
 There shall be two elections of new members for each class, at the end of the junior and senior years.

 Awarding of Degrees

-By vote of the Trustees, the degree of Bachelor of Arts is conferred at Commencement upon students who have completed the requirements as to courses and grades to the satisfaction of the Faculty.
+By vote of the Trustees, the degree of Bachelor of Arts is conferred at commencement upon students who have completed the requirements as to courses and grades to the satisfaction of the Faculty.
 The right to a degree may, however, be forfeited by misconduct at any time prior to the conferring of the degree.
-No degree in absentia will be conferred except by special vote of the Trustees on petition presented to the Dean.
+Students receiving their degree in absentia must communicate that decision to the Dean of the College and the Registrar no later than two weeks prior to commencement.
 Diplomas will not be authorized for students who have not paid College charges or have not returned all books belonging to the library.

 Graduation with Distinction (Latin Honors)